cbrnr/sleepecg/doc/source/index.md

 ```

 # SleepECG
 Welcome!
-This is the documentation for SleepECG, a toolbox for sleep stage classification using ECG data.
+This is the documentation for version **{{ version }}** of SleepECG, a toolbox for sleep stage classification using ECG data.

 - [**API reference**](./api) has detailed information about all public functions and classes in SleepECG.
 - [**Datasets**](./datasets) shows all avaiable datasets and instructions about retrieving NSRR data.